strix-technica/ADSB-tools/README.md

 Recent forks of antirez's excellent `dump1090` ADS-B decoder, notably [mutability's fork](https://github.com/mutability/dump1090), either have the built-in web server disabled or removed completely.
-Instead, they write out data in json format which can be served using lighttpd or similar.
+Instead, they write out data in JSON format which can be served using lighttpd or similar.

 This plugin uses those same JSON data to generate [Munin](http://guide.munin-monitoring.org/en/latest/index.html) plots so you